pedro-homero/pedro-homero.github.io/bio.markdown

 * :bike: bycicle riding enthusiast!

-* :man: boring cis white hetero male (conscious of all the privilege it entails)
+* :man: boring cis white hetero male (yet conscious of all the privilege it entails)

 * :rainbow_flag: ally to the queer community (tentatively, queer, as a term, feels to me more encompassing than LGBTQIA+, but I'm open to great counter arguments)